top of page

 WhatsApp Image 2023-08-29 at 2.54.58 PM.jpeg

-• As we went from a single to multiple campaigns, I adopted a campaign-specific approach and focused on users winning “A mystery reward for completing a task.”
-I felt this theme not only conveyed a fact but was digestible and something a user could easily get used to.
+• As we went from a single to multiple campaigns, I adopted a campaign-specific approach and focused on users winning "A mystery reward for each task they complete".
+Users got used to this theme because it conveyed a fact and was easily digestible.

 Before